Clinic Booking: 0723889612 0762790205

 Hypertension-and-Kidney-Disease

-Introduction High blood pressure, also known as hypertension, is a widespread health condition that affects millions of people worldwide.
-It is often called a silent killer because it usually has no symptoms but can quietly damage the body over time.
-Left uncontrolled, hypertension can lead to serious health problems such as: Heart disease Stroke Kidney...
+Introduction High blood pressure, or hypertension, is a common condition that affects millions of people worldwide.
+It is often called a “silent killer” because it typically has no obvious symptoms but can cause serious complications over time—including heart disease, stroke, and kidney failure.
+One of the most serious but lesser-known effects of long-standing hypertension is...

 Read More